Typical Mammalian Cell Bank Characterization Program

 - Cell viability (post bank thaw)

-- In vitro: 28-days including cell cultures, hemagglutination (HA) and hemadsorption (HAD) tests (Performed on MCB and WCB)
+- In vitro: 28 days including cell cultures, hemagglutination (HA) and hemadsorption (HAD) tests (performed on MCB and WCB) but we are talking about EPCB

 - In vivo: Extended in vivo adventitious agents assay using embryonated hens’ eggs, suckling mice, adult mice, and guinea pig